-Harvest Day 2013 will include demonstrations by speakers Fred Hoffman, chef Adam Pechal and landscape designer Cheryl Buckwalter; melons from the demonstration vegetable garden; a plant clinic; vendors and educational booths.
+Harvest Day 2013 will include demonstrations by speakers Fred Hoffman, chef Adam Pechal and landscape designer Cheryl Buckwalter.
+Popular food trucks, vendors, educational booths and a plant clinic will be on site.
 8 a.m.-2 p.m.
 Fair Oaks Horticulture Center, 11549 Fair Oaks Blvd., Fair Oaks.
 Free.
 (916) 875-6913.

 The Sacramento Tree Foundation will be conducting "Mulch Madness."
 Care for the trees of McKinley Park by applying a mulch ring around their bases.
 Meet near the basketball court, 3700 H St., Sacramento.
 Free.
 (916) 974-4333.

 The Tahoe Sierra Board of Realtors and Excellence in Education present the fifth annual Luxury Home Tour to benefit education.
 Explore six custom homes in Truckee's Martis Camp.
 10 a.m.-4 p.m. $40 in advance; $45 day of event.
 (530) 550-7984.
 Tickets can be purchased online at www.ExinEd.org.